Tearnote/village-of-chaos/doc/TESTING.md

 -   The game can be saved and loaded without errors in any situation, autosaves regularly, and autoloads on page load,
 -   The log displays recent events and only overlaps the layout when manually expanded,
 -   The game can be played from start to end without errors or glitches,
--   All the above holds true in portrait and landscape modes,
--   All the above holds true on mobile devices.

 The site was tested to work properly using this procedure in latest Chrome, Firefox and Edge, as well as mobile Chrome.